 • Connection safeguards.
 A good VPN provider will include features to deal with security alerts.
 For example, they may include a "kill switch" that breaks the underlying internet connection if VPN coverage is interrupted.

 • Static or dynamic IP address assignment.
-Some VPNs offer static IP addresses.
-These addresses remain the same whenever you log on, but are not linked to your device.
-This can help when accessing certain services which block IP addresses connected to VPNs.
+Some solutions offer static IP addresses.
+These addresses remain the same whenever you log on but are not linked to your device.
+This can help when accessing certain services that block IP addresses connected to a VPN.

 VPN types & protocols

 Earlier, we looked briefly at the kinds of VPNs currently available.
-But companies must also be aware of two other important ways VPNs differ.
+But companies must also be aware of two other important ways they differ.

 Firstly, there are two major types of VPN that serve corporate clients.
 Companies must also know about the various protocols when selecting the ideal configuration.